 This can be an issue when a person suffers from a hammer toe.
 But what exactly is it?
 How does it happen, and what can you do to treat it?

 Hammer toe, also called rotated toe, is a foot deformity that develops when pressure on the feet causes muscle weakness.
 In turn, there’s added pressure on the tendons and ligaments that hold the toe straight.
 It occurs in one of the three middle toes, and causes them to bend unnaturally.

 If the toe is only slightly bent, then yes, you can attempt to very gently straighten the toe.
 If it hurts to do so, seek medical attention.
 This is important because as the condition progresses, it could affect the bone structure in the foot.
 Manually forcing the toe to be straight may further injure the patient.

-The most common signs of Hammer Toe are the following:
+The most common signs and symptoms of hammer toe are the following:

-- The bent toe has one or several calluses
+- Bent toe has one or several calluses

 - Irritated skin on top of the bent toe

 - Callus or calluses on the affected toe